apache/geode/Distributed-Unit-Tests.md

     public void testSimplePut() {

-        // This is how we access the other vms.
-The framework has already launched these vms
+        // This is how we access the other vms, of which there are usually 4.
+        // The framework has already launched these vms.
         // Now, we fetch VM objects from the host singleton.
 The VM object is an RMI stub
         // which lets us execute code in that vm.
         Host host = Host.getHost(0);